 Here are a few tips to keep in mind when buying healthy store bought snacks for kids (and also for yourself!)

 - Look for a minimal amount of added sugars.
 Many labels now have this separated out and lower is better.
-For a snack like a bar, I aim for no more than 5-8 grams (and try to stay closer to the lower range).
+For a snack like a bar, I aim for no more than 5-8 grams simply because more than that often tastes incredibly sweet.
+There are so many great options out there that rely on fruit for sweetness.

 - Look at the first three ingredients.
-If they’re things like whole grains, fruit, vegetables, nuts, or another source of protein, that is a good sign.
-If it’s sugar, cane sugar, honey, sucralose, or something related to sugar, I’d probably pass them over.
+If they’re things like whole grains, fruit, vegetables, nuts, or another source of protein, that is a great sign.

 - Look for reduced sodium options, especially with foods that aren’t specifically for kids such as Triscuits.
-Many snack foods are high in sodium, which can add up quickly.
-(It’s okay to have some sodium but if you have the option, choose the “reduced-sodium” option.)
+It’s okay to have some sodium and you don’t need to count, but if you have the option, choose the “reduced-sodium” option—they usually taste similar.

 - Look at the protein and fat content, which will give staying power to the snack so it helps keeps kids fuller longer.